ColourlessSpearmint/Mantis/devlog.md

 ## December 20, 2024:

-### ScorerBot
+Today I did a few miscelaneous bugfixes.

-Why did a strategy named ScorerBot ever do anything other than score?
+- ScorerBot: Why did a strategy named ScorerBot ever do anything other than score?
 Anyways, I fixed that.
 It doesn't seem to have effected ScorerBot's effectiveness; it still wins around half of all games.
+- Imports: My local machine and Colab seem to handle file imports differently, so I added some logic that tries multiple import locations.
+This is a stopgap solution to a problem that I'll have to find a way to permanently resolve.

 This was all that I had time for today.